simonagren/simonagren.github.io/content/posts/2020-03-09--azcli-adscope/index.md

 In this small post, we will look at a scenario where we want to register an Azure AD Application using specific scopes.
 When adding scopes for service principals using the Azure CLI we need to use the internal Ids.

-And one way would be to manually create one registration, get that app and then print out the scopes and then just copy and paste.
+And one way would be to manually create one registration, get that app and then print out the scopes and then copy and paste.

 I will show you another way